PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 2016-12-06 19:34:46,230 [myid:1] - INFO  [Thread-1142:NIOServerCnxn@1008] - Closed socket connection for client /127.0.0.1:52768 (no session established for client)
 ```

-Kubernetes integrates with many logging solutions.
+PlaidCloud integrates with many logging solutions.
 You can choose a logging solution
 that best fits your cluster and applications.
 For cluster-level logging and aggregation,
 consider deploying a [sidecar container](/docs/concepts/cluster-administration/logging#sidecar-container-with-logging-agent) to rotate and ship your logs.